EvilEyedPigeon/Linux_Server_Configuration_UDProject5/README.md

 There are a few things you need to do when you create your server instance.

 1. Log in!
 First, log in to Lightsail.
-If you don't already have an Amazon Web Services account, you'll be prompted to create one.
-Amazon Web Services login page
+If you don't already have an Amazon Web Services account, you'll be prompted to create one Amazon Web Services login page.
-Amazon Web Services login page.
 2. Create an instance.
 Once you're logged in, Lightsail will give you a friendly message with a robot on it, prompting you to create an instance.
 A Lightsail instance is a Linux server running on a virtual machine inside an Amazon datacenter.